Admission to Columbus State University

 - Hold a high school diploma from an accredited or approved high school as specified in or have satisfactorily completed the GED; and,

-- Have earned fewer than thirty transferable semester credit hours as defined in
+- Have earned fewer than thirty transferable semester credit hours

 Non-traditional transfer students are defined as individuals who meet all of the following criteria: